TylerWoolcott/blockchain-developer-bootcamp-final-project/README.md

 ## Directory Structure

-The project was bootstrapped from [Create React App](https://reactjs.org/docs/getting-started.html).
-The ``client/`` folder contains the React frontend app, everything outside of this folder contains the smart contract code.
-Note, that the smart contract code has its own ``package.json`` and ``node_modules/`` for the smart contract's dependencies (which are different from the ones inside of ``client/``).
-The ``test/`` folder contains the smart contract tests.
+The root directory of the project contains the following sub-directories:

+- client: contains all the frontend code, including all dependencies and configuration.
+- contracts: contains all the solidity code.
+- migrations: contains the migration scripts for deploying solidity contracts to the blockchain.
-The most notable component of the ``client/src/`` folder is ``client/src/utils`` - the ABI for the smart contract and dependencies.
+- node_modules: contains all smart contract dependencies.
+- tests: contains the smart contract unit tests (written in Javascript).
+- design patterns: `design_pattern_decisions.md`
+- avoiding common attacks: ``avoiding_common_attacks.md``
+- deployed contract address and testnet: `deployed_address.txt`

-## Installation and Testing
+## Installation

 ### Prerequisites